franferti/recipes_website/README.md

-# odin-recipes
+🍽️ Simple Recipes Website 🥗
-This is my first HTML project.
-It is a simple website where you can find son recipes.
-I made this project on January 30, 2025
+Welcome to my first HTML project!
+This is a simple and clean website where you can find some delicious recipes to try at home.
+Built with HTML and CSS, this project serves as a great starting point for web development.

+🚀 Features:
+✅ Easy-to-Navigate Interface – Browse through a selection of tasty recipes.
+✅ Simple & Clean Design – A minimalistic yet functional layout.
+✅ Beginner-Friendly Code – Ideal for those learning HTML & CSS.

+📌 Tech Stack: HTML, CSS

+🗓️ Project Date: January 30, 2025

+👨‍🍳 Whether you're a coding beginner or just looking for recipe inspiration, this site is for you!